 SHRI Y. B. CHAVAN: I know.
-I am glad you get enoi ^h to consume also.
-I would suggest to him thi >.
-I have not got the figures here at the presi at moment.
-I am not sure whether I will b - able to get the necessary figures again in week's time because I am not sure about th availability of those figures from all centres.
+I am glad you get enough to consume also.
+I would suggest to him this.
+I have not got the figures here at the present moment.
+I am not sure whether I will be able to get the necessary figures again in tweek's time because I am not sure about the availability of those figures from all centres.
 They also differ from place to place.
 I am not sure whether they will give us a clear picture on this particular point.
 But if he puts me another question some time, I will also try to give him that information.
 Do not put it to the next week.
-You can put another question I will try to collect that information.
+You can put another question.
+I will try to collect that information.

-SHRI ARJUN ARORA s The questioners have very great handicaps now because there is the ballot, and f my question does not come among the first even or eight, next time I will have no luck.
+SHRI ARJUN ARORA: The questioners have very great handicaps now because there is the ballot, and f my question does not come among the first seven or eight, Lext time I will have no luck.
 So I again request you to consider my suggestion.
 I gave a notice calling attention.
 That was not admitted.